Opinion | Is this really the best Trump can do?

 Or maybe this is his very best.
 The Trump administration and campaign have not been notably friendly to distinguished people.
 Generals, executives, lawmakers and physicians have come and gone, often amid a hailstorm of hostile tweets.
 Defense Secretary Mark T. Esper is only the latest to have his service repaid with a public mugging — although the Washington whisper mill says there might be more for Trump’s Twitter tumbrel by the time you read this.

 The folks who persist in the president’s inner circle are not exactly Baker-esque.
-Campaign honcho Jason Miller, for example, has pledged to fight to the bitter end to overturn the election results.
+Campaign senior adviser Jason Miller, for example, has pledged to fight to the bitter end to overturn the election results.
 Give Miller his due: The man knows his way around a courthouse.
 When he and a former mistress were fighting over custody of their out-of-wedlock child, Miller sued a website for reporting the mistress’s allegation that he mixed an abortion drug into a smoothie and gave it to a stripper whom he had impregnated.
 He lost that lawsuit, but only after giving a deposition in which he acknowledged his history of hiring prostitutes and frequenting massage parlors that specialize in manipulation of one particular erogenous zone.

-Miller, you may recall, stepped into the campaign’s top role last summer after the demotion of Brad Parscale, who was subsequently detained in South Florida after his frightened wife called 911 to report that he was drunk and threatening suicide.
+Miller, you may recall, stepped into a top role in the campaign last summer after the demotion of Brad Parscale, who was subsequently detained in South Florida after his frightened wife called 911 to report that he was drunk and threatening suicide.

 What it lacks in gravitas, the Trump team makes up for in grift.
 Stephen K. Bannon and Brian Kolfage — both under indictment for allegedly defrauding donors who wanted to help Trump build his wall — rushed to raise new money that would supposedly aid the election challenge.
 Facebook moved to shut them down.
-Instead of “count legal votes” the motto of Trump’s effort should be “Click Here to Donate.”
+Instead of “count legal votes,” the motto of Trump’s effort should be “Click Here to Donate.”
 Even on Trump’s own site, the fine print admits that donors’ money will be siphoned off for other purposes.

 As for the president, he appears to be looking for evidence of voter fraud in the friendly precincts of his Virginia golf course.
 A pro-Trump friend of mine says admiringly that the president won’t go without a fight, but what is he fighting, really?
 A slice?